shakacode/bootstrap-loader/README.md

 For more testimonials, see [Live Projects](https://github.com/shakacode/react_on_rails/blob/master/PROJECTS.md) and [Kudos](https://github.com/shakacode/react_on_rails/blob/master/KUDOS.md).

 # boostrap-loader v2 Docs!
 If you want the v1 docs which are compatible with Webpack v1, please see the [v1 branch](https://github.com/shakacode/bootstrap-loader/tree/v1).

-**Now that Webpack v2.2.0 has officially shipped we're going to soon update bootstrap-loader to a final V2.0.0 for this!
-Stay tuned, and check the [issues](https://github.com/shakacode/bootstrap-loader/issues) for ongoing discussions!
-And please contribute!**
+If you're using v2, be sure to check the peer dependencies of `webpack` and the `extract-text-webpack-plugin` in the [package.json](./package.json).

 # bootstrap-loader